mysociety/alaveteli/doc/manual/docs/installing/vagrant.md

 The basic process is to create a base virtual machine (VM), and then provision it with the software packages and setup needed.
-The supplied scripts will create you a Vagrant VM based on the server edition of Debian Wheezy that contains everything you need to work on Alaveteli.
+The supplied scripts will create you a Vagrant VM based on the server edition of Debian that contains everything you need to work on Alaveteli.

 1. Install a vagrant plugin (if you don't already have it) that automatically installs guest additions: